Draft Beer System Cleaning Overview

 Acid-based cleaning removes inorganic materials such as calcium oxalate (beer stone) and calcium carbonate (water stone) from the inside walls of a beer system.
 Acid-based cleaning solutions contain phosphoric acid as the active chemical.

-Some acid based cleaning solutions can contain acids that will harm your beer system.
-These include, but are not limited to, an Hydrochloric acid which corrodes stainless steel, and Nitric Acid which is not compatible with nylon products including beer tubing.
+Some acid-based cleaning solutions can contain acids that will harm your beer system.
+These include, but are not limited to, a Hydrochloric acid which corrodes stainless steel, and Nitric Acid which is not compatible with nylon products including beer tubing.

-Acid cleaners should be mixed to the manufacturer’s recommendations and a water temperature between 800 — 1100F and should remain in contact with the system for a minimum of 15 minutes for flow cleaning and 20 minutes for static or pot cleaning.
+Mix acid cleaners to the manufacturer’s recommendations with a water temperature between 80°F – 110°F and let remain in contact with the system for a minimum of 15 minutes for flow cleaning and 20 minutes for static or pot cleaning.

-All cleaning should be completed with a thorough flushing of water.
+Finally, you should complete all cleaning with a thorough flushing of water.
 Always use fresh water to flush a draft beer system after any cleaning procedure.
-Continue flushing until all solids are flushed from the system, the cleaning chemicals are removed, and the pH balance of the water returns to normal.
+Continue flushing until it flushes all solids from the system, the cleaning removes chemicals, and the pH balance of the water returns to normal.

-Check the water pH with a ph strip to verify the balance is returned to pre-cleaning standards before completing the cleaning session.
+Check the water pH with a pH strip to verify the balance returns to pre-cleaning standards before completing the cleaning session.

 Remember to NEVER clear the cleaning chemicals from the lines with beer.
 Using beer to clear the lines is not only wasteful of product; it will impair the flavor of the beer and allow chemicals to remain in the beer system.

 Now that we have addressed the frequency of cleaning, we will detail the process for cleaning using each process.
-We cover this in more detail in Part 2: Equipment and Procedures.
+We also cover this in more detail in Part Two: Equipment and Procedures.

 Flow Cleaning (Recommended Method)

 Flow cleaning is the preferred method of cleaning beer lines.
-Flow cleaning is 80 times more effective than static cleaning.
-In Flow Cleaning the chemical is pumped through the beer lines using an external pump system.
+This cleaning is 80 times more effective than static cleaning.
+In flow cleaning, the chemical is pumped through the beer lines using an external pump system.
 The movement of chemicals during cleaning is in the opposite direction of normal beer flow.

 Static or Pot Cleaning

-Static cleaning of beer lines is an alternative to flow cleaning and requires longer contact with the chemicals to achieve similar results.
-Flow cleaning is the preferred method of cleaning beer lines as the chemical movement acts as a mild abrasive that static cleaning cannot mimic.
+Additionally, static cleaning of beer lines is an alternative to flow cleaning and requires longer contact with the chemicals to achieve similar results.
+However, flow cleaning is the preferred method of cleaning beer lines as the chemical movement acts as a mild abrasive that static cleaning cannot mimic.

 Static cleaning is useful for some aspects of the cleaning process.
-When removing the faucets before the line cleaning process, it is recommended to soak the faucets in the chemical cleaning component until they can be disassembled and cleaned thoroughly.
+When removing the faucets before the line cleaning process, we recommend soaking the faucets in the chemical cleaning component until you can disassemble and clean them thoroughly.

-Sponges and brushes are used to scrub beer system components physically.
+Use sponges and brushes to scrub beer system components physically.
 These mechanically cleaned components include couplers, faucets, beer pumps, FOB-stops, beer savers, and other miscellaneous items.

 The abrasiveness of mechanical cleaning is acceptable for cleaning the external surfaces of components.
-However, care should be taken when considering mechanical cleaning of internal surfaces as the abrasions introduced may cause a quicker buildup of organics.
+However, take care when considering mechanical cleaning of internal surfaces as the abrasions introduced may cause a quicker buildup of organics.